-6. Staff and pupils alike will have equal opportunities for learning and self improvement regardless of race, gender or disability.
+5. Staff and pupils alike will have equal opportunities for learning and self improvement regardless of race, gender or disability.

-7. The delivery of the curriculum will uphold Christian values and include respect for others and their learning needs.
+6. The delivery of the curriculum will uphold Christian values and include respect for others and their learning needs.
 Pupils will be encouraged to make assessments of their own work and to be open and honest about mistakes without embarrassment.
 Learning from mistakes will be celebrated equally with achievement.
 Progress will be rewarded.

-8. Staff will be willing and able to offer reasoned explanations for school rules and regulations.
+7. Staff will be willing and able to offer reasoned explanations for school rules and regulations.

-11. The child voice will always be listened to both individually and collectively.
+10. The child voice will always be listened to both individually and collectively.

-12. The staff will support and assist a child-led School Forum.
+11. The staff will support and assist a child-led School Forum.

-13. Bullying, verbal or physical, will not be tolerated and will always be fully investigated and dealt with appropriately
+12. Bullying, verbal or physical, will not be tolerated and will always be fully investigated and dealt with appropriately

 A positive, purposeful and enthusiastic atmosphere